-3. Presentations at Scholarly Meetings and Conferences.
+- 4. Presentations at Scholarly Meetings and Conferences.
 Research stature can be assessed, in part, by invited papers presented at scholarly meetings and conferences.
 In addition, papers given at meetings or conferences which have been screened by a review committee should be indicated.
-Invitations to participate in national or international meetings or to organize sessions for such meetings are evidence of peer recognition of research accomplishments.

-- 4. Appointment to Editorial Boards of Professional Journals.
-Service on editorial boards of professional journals or as peer reviewers of manuscripts provides evidence of the candidate's stature within his/her discipline. - 5.
+Invitations to participate in national or international meetings or to organize sessions for such meetings are evidence of peer recognition of research accomplishments. - 5.
+Appointment to Editorial Boards of Professional Journals.
+Service on editorial boards of professional journals or as peer reviewers of manuscripts provides evidence of the candidate's stature within his/her discipline. - 6.
 Invited Seminars.
-A list of research seminars given by the candidate at other institutions provides evidence of research stature. - 6.
+A list of research seminars given by the candidate at other institutions provides evidence of research stature. - 7.
 Service on National Scientific Advisory Boards.
-Service on study sections for NIH, NSF, or other national research advisory boards provides evidence of national stature in a research field. - 7.
-Election to office in national scientific organizations.
+Service on study sections for the NIH, NSF, or other national research advisory boards provides evidence of national stature in a research field. - 8.
+Election to office in national scientific organizations. - 9.
+Service as a consultant.